LilaRest/tulipe/docs/guide/safers/intuition.md

 ---

 # Intuition
-When your DApp loads, many asynchronous initialization stuff are performed by Vuethers in order to setup a safe and complete environment.
+When your DApp loads, many asynchronous initialization stuff are performed by Tulipe in order to setup a safe and complete environment.

 In addition, after the first initialization, the DApp context may constantly changes (eg. user wallet is now connected), and other things will have to be initialized and managed on-the-fly.